Hanson-Research-Lab/TRI_STILT/README.md

         4. IARC does not exist for the following chemicals so they are filled accordingly.
             - Strong-inorganic-acid mists containing sulfuric acid (see Acid mists) - CLASS 1
             - Bis(2-ethylhexyl) phthalate (see Di(2-ethylhexyl) phthalate) - CLASS 2B
-        5. Pubchem merge is conditionally dependent on all chemical files being present within the TRI_Pubchem_CIDS.csv file.
+        5. Pubchem merge is conditionally dependent on all chemical files being present within the `TRI_Pubchem_CIDS.csv` file.
 If chemicals are not found, this step is skipped.
-Within the CIDS.csv several of the chemicals do not have an ID (Creosote, PCB, Sulfuric Acid (1994..) and METHYL ISOBUTYL KETONE).
+Within the CIDS.csv several of the chemicals do not have an ID (Creosote, PCB, Sulfuric Acid (1994..) and methyl isobutyl ketone).
 This indicates the chemical does not have a functional or easily defineable pubchem CID.
         6. The primary purpose of the RSEI merge is to estimate stack height of fugitive releases
         7. Keeping all data which is not of IARC class 3 (known to not be carcinogenic)
     - **Makefile Command:** `make data`
     - **Inputs:**
         1. _Source Script_ - src/data/make_data.py
         2. _Input Filepath_ - Path to TRI data.
 All TRI release files must be labeled as tri_YEAR_ut.csv.
         3. _Output Filepath_ - Path to export cleaned data.
-Note: only the label of the file is needed as the years of the simulation and csv are added to the export ie data/processed/test_clean will fill to data/processed/test_clean_1990_2018.csv.
+Note: only the label of the file is needed as the years of the simulation and csv are added to the export ie `data/processed/test_clean` will fill to `data/processed/test_clean_1990_2018.csv`.
         4. _Min Year_ - An integer filter to keep only tri releases from the min year on (>=)
         5. _Max Year_ - An integer filter to keep only tri releases from the max year and below (<=)
         6. _Threshold_ - Missing values threshold.
 Throws out any variables which have greater than that percentage of missing data.
 0.2 ~ 20% of rows are missing within that column